• Skip to primary navigation

 • Nutritional Value of Chanterelle Mushrooms.

-Besides its deliciousness, chanterelle mushrooms are also a great addition to any healthy diet.
+Besides its deliciousness, chanterelle mushrooms are also a good addition to any healthy diet.

 They're rich in vitamin D.